-Self Sufficiency #4: Households Removed from Temporary Assistance for Needy Families (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved? (number) (number) (number) Number of households receiving TANF assistance To be determined when participating families are identified To be determined when participating families are identified To be provided in the Annual MTW Report following the implementation year To be provided in the Annual MTW Report following the implementation year
+Self Sufficiend Self Sufficiency #4: Households Removed from Temporary Assistance for Needy Families (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households receiving TANF assistance Number of households receiving TANF assistance prior to implementation of the activity (number) Expected number of households receiving TANF assistance after implementation of the activity (number) Actual number of households receiving TANF assistance after implementation of the activity (number) Whether the outcome meets or exceeds the benchmark.
+Number of households receiving TANF assistance To be determined when participating families are identified To be determined when participating families are identified To be provided in the Annual MTW Report following the implementation year To be provided in the Annual MTW Report following the implementation year

-Self-Su Self-Sufficiency #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome (FY2015) Benchmark Achieved?
-Average amount of Section 8 and/or 9 subsidy per household affected in dollars Average subsidy per household affected by this policy prior to implementation of the activity (in dollars) Expected average subsidy per household affected by this policy after implementation of the activity (in dollars) Actual Average subsidy per household affected by this policy after implementation of the activity (in dollars) Whether the outcome meets or exceeds the benchmark Average amount of Section 8 and/or 9 subsidy per household affected To be determined when participating families are identified To be determined when participating families are identified To be provided in the Annual MTW Report following the implementation year To be provided in the Annual MTW Report following the implementation year
+Self-Su Self-Sufficiency #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Average amount of Section 8 and/or 9 subsidy per household affected in dollars Average subsidy per household affected by this policy prior to implementation of the activity (in dollars) Expected average subsidy per household affected by this policy after implementation of the activity (in dollars) Actual Average subsidy per household affected by this policy after implementation of the activity (in dollars) Whether the outcome meets or exceeds the benchmark Average amount of Section 8 and/or 9 To be determined when participating To be determined when participating To be provided in the Annual MTW To be provided in the Annual MTW subsidy per household affected families are identified families are identified Report following the implementation Report following the implementation